DataDog/documentation/content/en/security/cloud_security_management/workflows.md

 [Datadog Workflow Automation][1] allows you to orchestrate and automate your end-to-end processes by building workflows made up of actions that connect to your infrastructure and tools.

 When combined with [Cloud Security Management (CSM)][2], it enables you to automate your security-related workflows.
-For example, you can create workflows that allow you to intervene when a [PLACEHOLDER - Slack], or automatically create a Jira ticket when [PLACEHOLDER].
+For example, you can create workflows that allow you to [block access to an AWS S3 bucket via an interactive Slack message](#block-access-to-s3-bucket-via-slack), or [automatically create a Jira issue and assign it to a team](#automatically-create-and-assign-a-jira-issue).

 ## Trigger a workflow